ansys/pyaedt/doc/source/User_guide/modeler.rst

 Modeler
 =======
 The AEDT 3D and 2D Modelers use object-oriented programming to create and manage objects.
-You can use getters and setters to create an object and change its properties:
+You can use getters and setters to create an object and change its properties.

-In the following example we create a box and change the color to red.
+In the following example we create a box and change the color to red:

 .. code:: python